 The flow chart shows how the pathways work and can help determine which pathway is most relevant for residents and healthcare providers at any given time.
 Descriptions of each pathway are below.
-Download the flow chart.
+Download the flow charts:

 1. Support for residents in rural and remote communities and BC First Nations citizens